The best quick and easy vegan gravy that you can make in just 5 minutes!

 - Sage & thyme: Classic savory spices.

 - Vegetable bouillon: There are tons of vegetable bouillon options there!
-Two of my favorites: Not Chick'n Bouillon Cubes and the paste I linked above next to the vegetable stock bullet point.
-You can also use a teaspoon or two of Trader Joe's Vegan Chicken-less Seasoning Salt.
+Two of my favorites: Not Chick’n Bouillon Cubes (this makes for the perfect vegan chicken gravy) and the paste I linked above next to the vegetable stock bullet point.
+You can also use a teaspoon or two of Trader Joe’s Vegan Chicken-less Seasoning Salt.

 - Salt and pepper to taste

 Trying to go vegan?
 Sign up for our (FREE) Vegan Beginner’s Guide!